jmbredenberg/Mafia-rules/README.md

 Twice per game, the mayor may ask the Mods how many mafia there are (including conscript, but not including serial killers).
 No mayor may use more than one count the mafia during their regime.

-Once per day, they may make a single investigation by asking the Mods "Did X kill Y?"
+Once per day, they may make a single investigation by asking the Mods "Did X kill Y?" **They must have visited Y's kill site in order to make this investigation.** It counts if they visited the kill site before becoming elected mayor.

 ###Police Officer

 Each day, the police officer may designate up to three players to "watch" the next day.
-If any of these players die on that day, the police officer gains the ability to investigate that player's death.
-Once per day, the police officer may make an investigation, as if they were an investigator.
-There are no restrictions on the number of times that the officer may investigate a player's death if that player was on their watch list.
-They may make other investigations on the same day if they have a role power that allows them to do so, and that other role power will also not have restrictions on the number of times they can investigate a watched player's death.
+The police officer gets one investigation per day (in addition to whatever investigative role powers they may have).
+They can use it on any person that died while on their watch list, even if they have previously investigated that death.

+A police officer must visit a person's death scene and message the Mods that they did so before they can make any investigations on that person's death.